Alo-koder/lit_rev/Literature review structure.md

 ## Take 3

-### Title: Anodic electrodissolution of silicone -- an overview
+### Title: Anodic electrodissolution of silicon -- an overview

 0. Abstract
 1. Introduction